Lookup/Ibis web service API

 https://lookup-test.srv.uis.cam.ac.uk/api/v1/inst/UIS/members?fetch=email

-parameter supports fetching multiple attributes
+The fetch parameter supports fetching multiple attributes

 (comma-separated) and reference following to fetch attributes of